 What are you doing this weekend?
-There may not be any big events on the calendar, but you can still enjoy all the best things Orange County has to offer with your family.
+Even if there may not be any big events on the calendar, you can still enjoy all the best things Orange County has to offer with your family.
 Here’s a few things you can do in Orange County to make the most of your days off and get you out of the house.

 Explore A New Beach

 The beaches are open and there is no shortage of shoreline here in Orange County.
 We know you haven’t explored them all.
 Here are a few of our favorites: